Mathew Kemp (politician): Colonial official

 By 1663, Kemp had been elected as Lancaster County's sheriff, and he later served as county lieutenant for Gloucester County.
 In March 1661, the Virginia General Assembly named him to arrange a land transaction between Moore Fauntleroy and the Rappahannock Native Americans.
 He also sat on courts-martial in 1673 and 1677.

 During Bacon's Rebellion, Kemp supported Governor William Berkeley, so Nathaniel Bacon named him among the governor's "wicked and pernicious councillor, aiders and assistants against the Commonality."
 As a result, his property sustained damage from the raiders.
 Nonetheless, he led the Gloucester County cavalry against the rebels.

 In 1678 and 1679, Gloucester County voters elected Kemp as one of their representatives in the House of Burgesses, and in 1679, the burgesses elected Kemp as their Speaker.
 Kemp however, was more closely allied with former speaker Augustine Warner Jr. than the Governor and later his widow's Green Spring faction.
 While Speaker, he sidestepped the most divisive issue of public claims arising from Bacon's Rebellion.
-Instead, he joined with Governor Sir Henry Chicheley in requesting the king pay the soldiers sent to Virginia to quash Bason's Rebellion.
+Instead, he joined with Governor Sir Henry Chicheley in requesting the king pay the soldiers sent to Virginia to quash Bacon's Rebellion.
 Nonetheless, the burgesses refused to re-elect him as Speaker in the next session; he was in third place after Thomas Ballard and Isaac Allerton, and the House chose Robert Beverley as clerk.

 Kemp was appointed a member of the Governor's Council, and sworn in on July 8, 1680.
 However, the colony was soon in crisis, due to an oversupply of tobacco in Europe, and some proposed no tobacco be planted for a year to relieve the flooded market.
 When the House of Burgesses met in April, some hoped that it would restrict tobacco planting, but instead Lt.
-Governor Sir henry Chicheley prorougued the House upon orders of Governor Culpeper, who had traveled to England for consultations, but within two weeks some people in Gloucester County were cutting down tobacco plants, first on their own farms, then those of others, supposedly instigated by Major Robert Beverley, the house clerk.
+Governor Sir Henry Chicheley prorougued the House upon orders of Governor Culpeper, who had traveled to England for consultations, but within two weeks some people in Gloucester County were cutting down tobacco plants, first on their own farms, then those of others, supposedly instigated by Major Robert Beverley, the house clerk.
 On May 8, 1682, Governor Chicheley reported to the King that he had dispatched Col. Kemp with orders to raise cavalry and infantry to suppress insurgent small planters who planned to destroy part of the tobacco crop in order to raise prices in the glutted market.
 Kemp made arrests before his death the following year.